American Society of Pediatric Neuroradiology (ASPNR)

 Section 5.
 Research Committee: The Executive Committee shall determine the composition of this committee.
 The Research Committee shall propose projects, and seek funding for them.
 It shall be responsible for overseeing the ASPNR Annual Award in Pediatric Neuroradiology Research, and the selection of the recipient.

 Section 6.
 Gold Medal Award Committee: The Gold Medal Award Committee shall consist of four (4) members.
 The 1st Past-President as Chair and three ASPNR members to be chosen by the President.
 The term for Committee members shall begin at the close of the Annual Meeting, at which they were all appointed, and shall continue until the close of the next Business Meeting.
-The Committee shall solicit names for the ASPNR Gold Medal Award recipient from the membership and the Executive Committee can add additional names for consideration, including candidates considered for the Award during the preceding five years.
+The Committee shall solicit names for the ASPNR Gold Medal Award recipient from the Executive Committee and add additional names for consideration, including candidates considered for the Award during the preceding five years.
 The Committee shall review the qualifications of the proposed candidates and submit them for approval by the Executive Committee, at least 60 days prior to the start of the ASNR Annual Meeting.
 In the event that the Executive Committee approves none of the proposed nominees, the Gold Medal Award Committee shall propose a new recipient for approval by the Executive Committee.

 Section 6.
 Ad Hoc Committees: Ad Hoc Committees may be established by the President in consultation with the Executive Committee.
 Committee members may be appointed to ad hoc committees by the President.